Ddev-scripts/qb-vehiclekeys/README.md

 ## Why this fork?
 Fivem's native door status functions are unreliable.
-I have implemented a decorator system to improve the status of the doors
+I have implemented a decors system to improve the status of the doors

 ## Installation
 You need to replace the native :